 When we are lost and sick at heart, we remember them.

 When we have joys we yearn to share, we remember them.

 For so long as we live, they, too, shall live, for they are now a part of us, as we remember them.

 OMG.
 How can it be that I will never see her again, never see her soft nose, never feel her breath and her lips on my hand?
 How can that be?

 Well, life goes on.
 It will never be the same, and though I am eternally grateful to feel her presence with me often, what I really want is the warmth of her breath on my hand….

 Thank you for spending your brief life with me, my sweet friend.
 I remember you.

-(cross-posted on The Alchemical Horse)
+(cross-posted on It’s an Alchemical Life)